tunnelview/travel_blog_ui_design/README.md

 # Commercial Guidelines
 I am happy to design and develop similar travel blogs on commercial basis for anyone who is interested.
 If you have a passion for travelling and jotting down your experiences, I am happy to contribute in your journey.

-# Finally, I welcome you all to "Step Into The Unknown" If "You Have It In You" to do so.
+# Finally, I welcome you all to "Step Into The Unknown" if you want to try the "Metamorphosis My Way!".